-The Student Mail Center typically receives two deliveries of mail daily.
+The Student Mail Center typically receives one delivery of mail daily.
 All incoming mail is processed within 24 hours, excluding weekends and University holidays.

-Most 1st class mail and small parcels are received from the USPS in a morning delivery.
-Mail received before 12:00 noon is deposited to student mailboxes before the end of the business day.
+All 1st class mail and small parcels are received from the USPS in a morning delivery.
+Mail received before 12:00 noon is available for student pickup within 24 hours.

 Packages are scanned upon arrival to the Student Mail Center in Wien Hall.
 Students are notified by email when packages are available for pick-up.

 If you have large or numerous packages, visit Columbia Undergraduate Housing's Hospitality Desk in Hartley Hall to borrow a moving bin prior to picking up your package(s) in the Wien Student Mail Center.